 12. Love Yourself

 When you have difficult people in your life, it’s easy to get very caught up in the drama and emotional distress.
 But it always come back to the singular most important thing you can ever do in your life — love yourself.
 Connect with your love, and allow it to align you with your authentic self.

 Some of us express ourselves in emotionally unhealthy ways — angrily saying things we don’t mean or suppressing our emotions and giving the silent treatment.
 Take time away from the negative situation, and ask yourself the most kind and effective way you can communicate.
 Find a balanced, loving way to share your truth.

 14. Choose To Refuse

-Negative people’s words and actions can penetrate into our subconscious mind and bring our energy down.
+Negative words and actions of others can penetrate into our subconscious mind and bring our energy down.
 But we always have a choice.
 Refuse to allow their negativity to enter your mind and being.
 Instead, focus on things that keep your vibration light.

 15. Have A Break

 Physically moving out of the person’s presence can really help to give you the break you need.
 Go outside, connect with nature, take deep breaths and center yourself.
 Remind yourself they have no power over you.
 All is well.

 Difficult acquaintances are difficult with everyone.
 They aren’t reacting to you but rather to the thoughts that arise in their own minds, which anyone can trigger at any time.
 Don’t take it personally.

 If you find them difficult in the time you spend with them, then can you imagine how unpleasant it must be for them to live with their own negativity 24-7?
 Imagine what must have happened in their past in order to for them to be as they are, and feel compassion toward them.